-New standards and interpretations not yet mandatory or early adopted
+New standards and interpretations not yet mandatory or early adopted a) Basis of Consolidation

-Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the Group for the annual reporting period ended 30 June 2021.
+Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the Group for the annual reporting period ended 30 June 2022.
 The consolidated entity has not yet assessed the impact of these new or amended Accounting Standards and Interpretations.